gazbert/bxbot-ui/README.md

 ### Jasmine Unit Tests

-The app has behaviour driven unit tests written in [Jasmine](https://jasmine.github.io/).
+The app has behaviour-driven unit tests written using the excellent [Jasmine](https://jasmine.github.io/) framework.

 1. To run the tests once: `npm run test-once`
 1. To continuously run the tests in the background using [Karma](https://karma-runner.github.io/1.0/index.html):
    `npm test` - Karma will monitor code changes and trigger re-running of the tests.
 1. To stop Karma, Ctrl-C from the command line.

-### Protractor End-To-End Tests
+### Protractor End-to-End Tests

-The app has e2e tests written using the [Protractor](http://www.protractortest.org) framework.
+The app has e2e tests written using [Protractor](http://www.protractortest.org).

 1. To run the tests once: `npm run e2e`.
 It's usually best not to have the app running at the same time.